Support us! When you buy through links on this post, we may earn a small affiliate commission, that no extra cost to you. Learn More

 Whatever the reason, it’s important to try and figure out why your cat is meowing so you can help them feel better.

-Why Does My Cat Keep Meowing When Nothing is Wrong?
+Why Does My Cat Keep Meowing When Nothing Is Wrong?

 If your cat is meowing more than usual and there doesn’t seem to be anything wrong, they may just be trying to communicate something to you.